 It was the decade I fell in love twice.
 With the man I agreed to marry and the baby boy I found myself cradling.
-I realized my guys have been my 30s.
+I realize my guys have been my 30s.
 With an I.V. needling sustenance into my broken body on my 30th birthday, I had yet to imagine I would meet my husband the following year – on the dance floor.
-While some of the most excruciating trials darken this period of my history, these 10 years have been the best.
+While some of the most excruciating trials darken this period of my history, these 10 years have been my best.
 That I should be given a companion to come alongside, hold me up and provide for me, depend on me in the mundane.
-That I should experience the ineffable wonder of growing a person inside and bringing forth that life from my own body.
+That I should experience the ineffable wonder of growing a person and bringing forth that life from my own body.
 My hands, given to help fashion a mind and soul, feed and grow health in the person God had knit in my womb.

 Better late than never: on the threshold of the next decade, I began to recover that self.
 I hadn’t realized how I’d let myself go until I lopped off the hair that was brushing my low back last fall.
 I—felt—human.
 Eating right did not exempt me from looking okay.
-A photo of me and Holistic Husband when it was the two of us presents a woman accessorized and made up.
+A photo of me and Holistic Husband when it was just the two of us presents a woman accessorized and made up.
 Make-up?
 I’d forgotten I not only once wore it, but sold it.
 Sigh.
 Last month I parted with the clothes I’d worn over 12 years.
-Closet bare!
+Closet’s bare!
 Thank God for Winter Clearance.
-With the testimony of earrings and a top that doesn’t hang on me just because it was a freebie from a friend, I now pass for a female.
+With the help of earrings and a top that doesn’t hang on me as a freebie from a friend, I now pass for a female.
 I blow the dust off the gifts that shape me, so I can serve God the way I was meant to.

 With the intent studies in health and natural living, I came to understand how to eat the way my body needs to.
 Sixteen years in the formal education system impart absolutely no working knowledge of two of the weightiest matters in life: how to eat and how to manage money.
 I can see why Israel’s desert wanderings lasted 40 years.
 Some lessons take that long.
-I’ve learned the kind of care my body needs.
-How relationships and my response to life affect me.
+I’ve learned the kind of care my body needs, and how relationships and my response to life affect me.